 Konstantin Grcic's May Day

-MAY DAY, Grcic’s first design for FLOS is an unapologetically honest lamp.
+MAY DAY lamp, Grcic’s first design for FLOS is an unapologetically honest lamp.
 With an exaggerated hook/handle acting as a cord winder, and a cord itself acting as a decorative feature, every detail of May Day is necessary for the design’s visual and functional success.
 The May Day is visually pleasing lamp that is a great solution for closets or hard to light spaces.

 Konstantin Grcic's OK

-Grcic’s newest introduction with FLOS is elegantly exposed OK.
+Grcic’s newest introduction with FLOS is elegantly exposed OK pendant light.
 A mounting cord runs from ceiling to floor and is adorned with a LED disc, capable of swiveling 360 degrees.
 Taking a cue from May Day, OK is a thoughtful progression using FLOS’s latest in lighting technology to elevate its design.